Property Guides

 4. Do You Need To Pay Resale Levy

-If you’ve purchased a subsidised flat in the past, you’ll be liable to pay a resale levy if you decide to buy a second subsidised flat from HDB.
-Note that subsidised flat could be new BTO flat from HDB, a resale flat bought with a CPF housing grant, a Design Build and Sell Scheme (DBSS) flat or an EC from a developer.
+If you have purchased a subsidised flat in the past, you will be liable to pay a resale levy if you decide to buy a second subsidised flat from HDB.
+Note that a subsidised flat could be a new BTO flat from HDB, a resale flat bought with a CPF housing grant, a Design Build and Sell Scheme (DBSS) flat or an EC from a developer.

 5. What Is the Cost for Temporary Housing